Erty-Gamedev/Docs-Map2Prop/docs/index.md

 ### Note: Model origin

-The model will use the project file's origin as its own origin.
+The model will use the project file's origin as its own origin, unless an `ORIGIN` brush is placed within the map.
 Typically it's preferred to have the origin at the center bottom of the model to make it more convenient to place the model in-editor.
 This can also be adjusted with the `--offset` command line option.

 ### Automatic .wad extraction